 Recent studies show that people suffering from addiction experience a flow of activity that moves them from a stimulus to a response.
 Specific parts of the brain are affected, leading to compulsive actions that are characteristic of addiction.
 The compulsion results from a surge in emotion that leads the person to act in a specific way to expect a reward.

 Addiction is a complex topic that can’t be solved with one thought or idea.
 But, understanding the connection between addiction and compulsion can be an empowering experience for someone battling addiction.
 When a person can see that compulsive behaviour is still a part of the conscious stream of decisions, then an opportunity is available to change the patterns.

 Yes, the compulsion intensifies with continued substance abuse over the years.
 Regardless of the severity of the addiction, it is possible to identify the impulse that occurs before the compulsive behaviour, which creates a window to make a change.
 The more a person recognizes their impulses, the better chance that they can control the patterns and rewire the brain to create new habits.

 Hope in Recovery

 Just because you or a loved one is suffering from addiction, it doesn’t mean that you need to be trapped by compulsion.
 A holistic, therapeutic approach to recovery makes it possible to change the neuropathways and create a new lifestyle.
 The best results happen with a mix of physical, emotional, and mental support in recovery.

-The first step is to find substance abuse treatment, so that you don’t have to attempt this journey without support.
+The first step is to find substance use disorder treatment, so that you don’t have to attempt this journey without support.
 The right treatment program provides the tools and solutions that will change the trajectory of your life.
-These services offer a powerful way to break the habits and get a fresh start and a new perspective.
+These services offer a powerful way to break their habits and get a fresh start and a new perspective.